 Making a mess

-When it comes to mess, we have to be honest and say the liquid soap dispencer is more convenient.
+When it comes to mess, we have to be honest and say the liquid soap dispencer is more convenient than a big block of bar soap for men.
 You can just pres the pump and squirt as much soap as you need.
 A bar soap will, however, leave a thin layer of residue on its rack.

 The soap is also “slippery when wet” so it may slip out of hand and make an even bigger mess.